biomejs/website/src/content/docs/blog/vercel-partners-biome-type-inference.md

 ---
 title: Biome partners with Vercel to improve type inference
-description: Biome partners with Vercel to futher our type inference efforts
-summary: Vercel has become a Platinum Sponsor of Biome to further our type inference efforts
+excerpt: Vercel has become a Platinum Sponsor of Biome to further our type inference efforts
 authors:
   - arendjr
 date: 2025-04-02